Detection likelihood of cluster-induced CMB polarization: Discussion

-More demanding but still quite likely is the projected capability to measure the kinematic SZ component towards fast moving clusters.
-As is apparent from Figure~\ref{fig:S2N_KSZ}, observing a cluster moving radially with a velocity of $\sim 1000$ km s$^{-1}$ by AdvACTpol, SA, and SPTpol for more than $\sim 1\%$ of their respective observing time will result in a very significant detection of the kinematic SZ component.
-Significant detection of this component is likely also for slower moving clusters (when observed for the same times).
-For example, at $\sim 500$ km s$^{-1}$, detection at $S/N > 3$ is likely by the AdvACTpol and SA for clusters at redshifts in the full range considered here ($z \leq 0.2$); for SPTpol the corresponding redshift is somewhat narrower since $S/N \sim 3$ for $0.03 \leq z \leq 0.07$.
-These estimates indicate that the radial velocity component of nearby clusters will be measured at a high level of precision by AdvACTpol and the SA, especially so for clusters at $z \gtrsim 0.04$.
+More demanding but still quite likely is the projected capability to measure the kinematic SZ component toward fast moving clusters.
+As is apparent from the left-hand panel of Fig.~\ref{fig:S2N_Temperature}, observing a cluster moving radially with a velocity of $\sim 1000$ km s$^{-1}$ for more than $\sim 1\%$ of their respective observing time will result in a very significant detection of the kinematic SZ component.
+Significant detection of this component is also likely for slower moving clusters (when observed for the same times).
+For example, at $\sim 500$ km s$^{-1}$, detection at $S/N > 3$ is likely for clusters at redshifts in the full range considered here ($z \leq 0.2$).
+This indicates that the radial velocity component of nearby clusters could be measured at a high level of precision by future SO-like ground-based CMB experiments.

-In this study the fiducial rich cluster was taken to be spherically symmetric, relaxed, and in hydrostatic equilibrium.
+In this study, the fiducial rich cluster was taken to be spherically symmetric, relaxed, and in hydrostatic equilibrium.
 Clearly, the predicted level of induced polarization depends very much on the actual gas morphology and its velocity field, in addition to the temperature and density profiles.
 The former two characteristics can be very different in a merging cluster from those in a relaxed cluster, so much so that the feasibility of detection of the kinematic and total SZ polarization signals could be significantly higher than estimated here.
-Whereas a simple scaling of the kinematic polarization signals towards a merging cluster based on the possibly higher value of the transverse velocity component, as compared to the value assumed here ($\sim 1000$ km s$^{-1}$), would seem to be adequate for estimating the enhanced kinematic polarization signals, a more realistic analysis would be needed in order to account for the non-spherical distribution of the gas and the spatial profile of the velocity field.
-This can be reliably accomplished based on detailed mapping of these quantities by a high resolution hydrodynamical simulation of a merging cluster.
+Whereas a simple scaling of the kinematic polarization signals toward a merging cluster based on the possibly higher value of the transverse velocity component, as compared to the value assumed here ($\sim 1000$ km s$^{-1}$), would seem to be adequate for estimating the enhanced kinematic polarization signals, a more realistic analysis would be needed in order to account for the non-spherical distribution of the gas and the spatial profile of the velocity field.
+This can be reliably accomplished based on the detailed mapping of these quantities by a high resolution hydrodynamical simulation of a merging cluster.